agentheath/portfolio/mattermost/windows_client.md

 6. Log in with your @company.com email address and laptop password.

-7. From here, follow the instructions in the [Channels and Notifications](channels_notifications.md) section to join and create channels.
+7. From here, follow the instructions in the [Channels and Notifications](channels_notifications) section to join and create channels.

+---

 [back](./)